August 31st

 Commentary:

-Add thy joys, subtract thy sorrows.
+Add your joys, and subtract your sorrows.

 There is nothing to celebrate about grievances of the mind or losing wealth.
 No one is proud of misconduct in their family nor about the disgrace they may have faced.
 Talking about being deceived isn't a happy moment either!
-Talking about these situations brings back memories of pain and adds to his sorrow.
+Talking about these situations brings back memories of pain and adds to one's sorrow.

 The wise speak because they have something to say, whereas a fool speaks because he has to say something!
 Speak wisely.